List of best cities for football fans; Kansas City isn’t even mentioned

 Apartment Guide came up with the list based on factors like affordability, team success, convenience and FANDOM.
 Most Chiefs fans would think Kansas City would rank pretty high on that list.

-The Chiefs have been to two Super Bowls in as many years.
+The Chiefs have been to two Super Bowls in as many years, and have appeared in three consecutive AFC Championship games.
 Fans were so loud during the Chiefs first game of the season that even head coach Andy Reid and quarterback Patrick Mahomes were impressed.
 But, not even 70,000 screaming fans made enough noise to sway the people at Apartment Guide.

 WORST CITIES FOR FOOTBALL FANS